umbraco/UmbracoDocs/Extending/Dashboards/index.md

 ## Tab ##

 Defines a page tab that you would like your user control to be added to.
 The attribute 'caption' defines the text displayed on the tab.
-There can be multiple tabs for each Dashboard "page" control
+There can be multiple tabs for each Dashboard "page" control/view

+## Control ##

-Defines the path to the user control you would like to be displayed on a tab.
+In Umbraco 6, this setting defines the path to the user control you would like to be displayed on a tab.
+In Umbraco 7 this is the path to an angularJS view.

+## Access / Permissions##

 The <access /> element makes it possible to set permissions on sections, tabs and controls and you can either grant or deny certain usertypes access.

 It works by adding an `<access/>` node under either a `<section />`, `<tab/>` or `<control />` node.
-As children of <access /> you can either add

-`<grant />` which grants permissions to those types of users (AND automatically deny access to those who're not there!)
+As children of <access /> you can either add `<grant />` which grants permissions to those types of users (AND automatically deny access to those who are not there!)

 `<grantBySection />` which grants permissions to those users who got access to specific sections.
 This can be useful for more granular permissions

 `<deny />` which denies permissions to those types of users (AND automatically grants everyone else)

-No matter the settings the root user (id:0) can see everything, so don't panic if you set deny permissions for administrators and still are able to see everything ;-)
+No matter the settings the root user (id:0) can see everything, so don't panic if you set deny permissions for administrators and they are still are able to see everything ;-)

 Example on permissions: